- Searches for all popular U.S. travel destinations were down 64% in March and April 2020 compared to the same time last year.

 For New Englanders, the timeless Martha’s Vineyard, MA is still a favorite.
 In the Pacific Northwest, the same goes for Seaside, OR, a somewhat hidden gem that caters to seafood- and beer-loving tourists who know how to enjoy traveling on a budget.

-A special shout-out goes to Myrtle Beach, SC, which was one of the most popular U.S. beaches both last year (204,070 online searches) and this year (70,540).
-The tourist-favorite didn’t make the cut once we took into account the sharp drops in searches.
+A special shout-out goes to Myrtle Beach, SC, which was one of the most popular U.S. travel destinations both last year (204,070 online searches) and this year (70,540).
+The tourist-favorite beach didn’t make the cut once we took into account the sharp drops in searches.

 Natural parks are evergreen in our hearts while homebound web visitors eye Colorado